-The 2021–2022 school year (SY) saw an influx of newcomers to the District with more than 40 Afghan refugees enrolling in DPSCD (Detroit Public Schools Community District) in May of 2022 alone.
+The 2021–2022 school year (SY) saw an influx of newcomers to the District with more than 40 Afghan refugees enrolling in DPSCD in May of 2022 alone.
 Western International High School identified just under 100 newcomers to their school since June 2021 and the District received approximately 120 eligible newcomers this summer enrolling for the 2022–2023 SY.
-The Office of Bilingual Education has worked collaboratively with the Office of Enrollment to streamline the enrollment process and has extended support to schools to help with students’ transition.
+The Office of Multilingual Education has worked collaboratively with the Office of Enrollment to streamline the enrollment process and has extended support to schools to help with students’ transition.

 DPSCD's Newcomer Program supplies educational and social support to all newcomer families that responds to the holistic needs of students.
 This program looks to affirm the ethnic, linguistic, and cultural identities of the students it serves and partners with families to ensure their students' academic success.